Now available in physical ZINE format for purchase at https://sludgepeople.merchtable.com/zines/sludge-people-how-to-release-a-tape-zine

-I should note that I’m not really an audiophile, I just notice things when they’re especially noticeable.
-One of the greatest feelings is when a band compliments the work you’ve done with their music, be it in presentation and sound.
-There’s been a handful of times where someone has told me that the tape edition of their album is the best sounding version and that’s the kind of compliment that sends me over the fucking moon!
-Vinyl production is in such a bad place right now sound-wise, why not spend a few dollars more to take first place in a band’s heart?
-The price difference on most upgrades are so tiny that it’s absolutely worth doing.
+I should note that I’m not really an audiophile, but it isn’t hard to hear when someone didn’t care.
+One of the best feelings is when a band compliments the work you’ve done with their music, be it in presentation and/or sound.
+There’s been a handful of times when an artist has told me that the tape pressing of their album is the best-sounding version on any format and that’s the kind of compliment that sends me over the fucking moon!
+Vinyl production is in such a bad place right now sound-wise, so why not spend a few more dollars to take first prize in a band’s heart?
+The price difference on most upgrades is so tiny that it’s absolutely worth doing.

-Chrome tape is running out.
-I shouldn’t have even suggested any of this to you because it just means less for me, but I care about this format and want it to sound the best that it possibly can when I buy a copy from you.
-If everyone demands quality it means people are more inclined to create new Chrome tape or a Walkman worth a damn.
+This probably goes without saying, but also make sure you’re sending over the best quality audio files so it can sound the absolute best it can.
+You wouldn’t send 320 mp3s to get vinyl made.
+Request a test tape, at least until you’ve built trust.
+I care about this format and want it to sound the best that it possibly can when I buy a copy from you.
+If everyone demands quality it could mean some company is inclined to create new Chrome tape or manufacture a Walkman worth a damn.

 It’s such a minor price difference to add an extra panel or so to a j-card, why skimp out?
 Cassettes are handheld and portable, which gives them an edge over all other formats, and we need all of the edges we can get in the music wars!
 Remember sitting in your bedroom listening to a great album and obsessing over the liners?
 Tapes can bring back that experience!
 Holding an LP for long periods of time sounds like a nuisance to a weak old man like myself, so why not take advantage and try to make something memorable and timeless?